georgethebeatle/diycontainers/README.md

 sudo su -
 ```

-Now let's create a container with docker.
+Now let's create a container using docker, so that we can inspect it.
 Run this command in your left terminal:

 ```
 $ docker run -it busybox
 ```

-This should result in a shell running in the newly created container.
+This should result in a shell running in the newly created docker container.
 Now let's run some commands in the container:

 ```
 $ ls -la /